Costume: Costume construction

 A costume technician is a term used for a person that constructs and/or alters the costumes.
 The costume technician is responsible for taking the two dimensional sketch and translating it to create a garment that resembles the designer's rendering.
 It is important for a technician to keep the ideas of the designer in mind when building the garment.

 Draping and cutting

-Draping is the art of manipulating the fabric using pins and hand stitching to create structure on a body.
-This is usually done on a dress form to get the adequate shape for the performer.
-Cutting is the act of laying out fabric on a flat surface, using scissors to cut and follow along a pattern.
-These pieces are put together to create a final costume.